Solution Packager - Generating Mapping File Programmatically

 Scenario

-• Let's say we have a team of 4 developers, and the solution which needs to be deployed in the Target Environment has 4 Javascript files
+• Let's say we have a team of 4 developers, and the solution that needs to be deployed in the Target Environment has 4 Javascript files

 • Individual developers will be uploading the changes to the environment of Dynamics CRM and will be committing the code to the Repository

-• And as an industry standard, source control is always the Single Source of Truth, so now while packing the solution for deployment we need to share the path of the original file in the source control folder in the local repository folder.
+• As an industry standard, source control is always the Single Source of Truth, so now while packing the solution for deployment we need to share the path of the original file in the source control folder in the local repository folder.

 • Now let’s say we have 200 files that need to be mapped so to create all the mapping for all the files manually will be a tiresome job, and here the logic that has been shared will be assisting you to generate the solution.